 - I keep my overhead low and my fees reflect this.

-Special Note: The Federal Estate Tax expired in 2010.
+Caution: The Federal Estate Tax expired in 2010.
 This was good news for some families.
 But there was a downside to the expiration of the estate tax because property going through estates in 2010 did not automatically get a new income tax basis in inherited property equal to the fair market value of the property on the date of death.
 New measures were enacted eventually to deal with the potential for capital gains tax on property inherited in 2010 while there was no Federal Estate Tax.

 - Texas Estate Planning

 (Caution: Texas Estate Planning needs to be updated with the new Estate Tax threshhold of $5,490,000) and taken with grains of salt in light of my prediction that the Estate Tax will soon be repealed.

 - Estates of Decedents in Texas